 First panel discussion took place in November 2017 during Integrating our voices: Centering Stories of Migration conference.
 The theme of this panel was Solidarity Learning & Social Change: Disrupting Oppressive Relations.
 In that session, panelists provided an overview and introduction to the issue of solidarity amongst marginalized populations in Canada.

 Session Learning Outcome:

 Second session will take place during NSAR second annual Integrating Our Voices conference taking place in October 2018.
-This session is sponsored by the Jack Layton Chair at Ryerson University.
+This session is co-organised and sponsored by the Jack Layton Chair at Ryerson University.